lilianricaud/patterns/permaculture/permaculture_patterns_draft.md

 plants/organisation

-Money is like chemical fertilizer.
-When added you get a fast unnatural growth but this create a dependance and a weakness of the element that is articially stimulated.
+When add chemicals you get a fast unnatural growth but this create a dependance and a weakness of the element that is articially stimulated.

 In permaculture we feed the soil, not the plant.
 If the soil is good, the plants will grow.

 In social permaculture, we should focus on designing an healthy environment to allow existing individuals and structures to grow naturally at their own pace and grow their strength.
+Money is like chemical fertilizer.
 When growing a project whether research projects within the research community or local economy in crisis environment, we should focus on developping a healthy environment that can allow emergence of projects.

-SOCIAL PERMACULTURE
+### SOCIAL PERMACULTURE

 As human we are individually intelligent but often collectivelly stupid (exception of local tribes or village that use to or still live harmoniously with their environment).